byBretema/ccpm/README.md

 ### Define your dependencies

 > The below example will install fmt, glfw and glm with your custom defines.

 > Right now it requires a tag in order to not fall in the trap of use a development version of a lib.

 > I'm open to reconsider that "desing decission" if someone expose me good reasons for it 😅.

+Create a simple `yacpm_packages.toml` similar to this one
 ```toml
 [[git]]
 repo_name = "fmtlib/fmt"